 This guide covers everything you need to know about selling gold in New Jersey: how pricing works, what to expect, and how to make sure you get a fair deal.

-Gold is priced by weight and purity.
-That's it.
 The spot price of gold changes every day based on global commodity markets.
 When you sell gold jewelry or scrap, the buyer weighs your items, tests the purity (measured in karats), and calculates a price based on the current spot price.

-Here's what most people don't realize: a 14K gold chain and a 24K gold coin are very different in value per gram.
-24K is pure gold.
 14K is about 58% gold mixed with other metals.
 The karat stamp on your jewelry tells the buyer exactly how much actual gold is in the piece.

 Common karat stamps you'll find on jewelry:

-- 10K — 41.7% pure gold.
+- 10K: 41.7% pure gold.
 Common in class rings and older jewelry.

-- 14K — 58.3% pure gold.
+- 14K: 58.3% pure gold.
 The most common karat for American jewelry.

-- 18K — 75% pure gold.
+- 18K: 75% pure gold.
 Higher-end pieces, often European.

-- 22K — 91.7% pure gold.
+- 22K: 91.7% pure gold.
 Common in Indian and Middle Eastern jewelry.

-- 24K — 99.9% pure gold.
+- 24K: 99.9% pure gold.
 Bullion bars and some coins.

 If your piece has no stamp, that doesn't mean it's fake.
 Older jewelry and handmade pieces often lack hallmarks.
 A good buyer will test it regardless.

-How gold is actually valued when you sell
+How is gold actually valued when you sell?

 The process at a reputable dealer is straightforward: